jothamgoh/jothamgoh.github.io/blog2/_posts/2020-10-14-data-analyst-intro.markdown

 ---
-title: "I became a data analyst in 5 months (with no formal education)"
+title: "Become a data analyst (with no formal education)"
 last_modified_at: 2020-01-09T16:20:02-05:00
 categories:
   - Ebook
 tags:
   - Data Analyst
 ---

-# Becoming a data analyst (with no formal education)

 Welcome to the ebook on becoming a data analyst.
 Who is a data analyst?
 It's someone who uses data to drive business value.
 I scrambled and stumbled my way into data and ultimately received multiple offers from some of the biggest companies - with no prior data experience or programming background.